 - 1 cup peeled and chopped apple pieces honey crisp or pink lady

 - top with crushed raw walnuts (optional)

-In a large mixing bowl combine all the dry ingredients.
-Ground chai, baking soda, baking powder, almond meal, arrowroot flour, rice flour and salt.
+- In a large mixing bowl combine all the dry ingredients.
+Ground chai, baking soda, baking powder, almond meal, arrowroot flour, coconut flour and salt.
 Blend well with a whisk.

-Evenly divide the batter into the muffin cups, top with crushed walnuts.
+- Evenly divide the batter into the muffin cups, top with crushed walnuts.
 It will make 12 regular muffins or 8 large muffins.

 - Bake the muffins for 25-30 minutes or until a toothpick comes out clean from the center.